CSUSBIndependentStudy/centos/GIT.md

     git --bare init
     cd

+If the instructor has a teaching assistant named Yed, then append Yed's public key to the list of authorized keys.

+    cat yed.pub >> /root/skel/.ssh/authorized_keys

 Create a README file to convey information and so that student does not get a warning when cloning repo.
 As an example, create _README.md_ with the following contents.